Equivalence Point in Titration

 The following techniques are typically used in a titration:

-- Preparing the solution: The analyte is dissolved in a solvent to form a solution.
+- Preparing the solution: The analyte is dissolved in a solvent to form a solution of known volume.

-- Filling the burette: The burette is filled with the titrant solution.
+- Filling the burette: The burette is filled with the titrant solution, and the initial volume is recorded.

 - Adding the indicator: A few drops of indicator are added to the analyte solution.